 Or worse.
 A hacker can program a Trojan horse to shut down your computer or cellphone entirely.
 Unless, of course, you pay a hefty ransom.
 More often than not these days the hacker demands payment in cryptocurrency, since it is anonymous and extremely difficult to recover.

 Unfortunately, ransomware is spreading.
 According to one prominent network security firm, a total of 205,280 different businesses provided evidence that they were victims of ransomware attacks in 2019.
 That represents a 41% increase over the number reported in 2018.

 Hacking Scams Can Now Infect Any Computerized Electronic Device

 The biggest boon for hacking scams, however, was the introduction of Bluetooth technology.
 That is because it allowed hackers to take control of virtually any computerized electronic system.
 That, in turn, made credit card and debit card skimming scams much easier.
 Hackers can now use Bluetooth to transmit your credit card or debit card number and PIN from ATMs and gas station pumps.

 Bluetooth also allows them to engage in real estate scams.
-Thy do so by infecting computer networks at real estate agencies and law offices of attorneys who specialize in real estate transactions.
+They do so by infecting computer networks at real estate agencies and law offices of attorneys who specialize in real estate transactions.
 Once they’re inside those networks they can walk away with entire files, including the contract, payment schedule and personal information on the sellers and buyers.
-The hackers the contact the buyers before the next payment is due, impersonate the attorney and instruct them to transfer the money to a different account than the one the seller provided.
+The hackers then contact the buyers before the next payment is due, impersonate the attorney and instruct them to transfer the money to a different account than the one the seller provided.
 That different account, of course, is one the hackers control.
-Or better yet, pay with cryptocurrency.
+Or better yet, just pay with cryptocurrency.